JakeSyther/JakeSyther/README.md

 If you are interested in learning more, please contact us via email at protonxvsxneutron@proton.me || contact@reversealphastudios.net

-The name "Jake Syther" is a reference to the main character in a science fiction story that has been purchased and copyrighted as "The Story of 'Age Of Reverse'".
+The name "Jake Syther" is a reference to the main character in a science fiction-action story that has been purchased and copyrighted as "The Story of 'Age Of Reverse'".